Next.js migration for M&A valuation

 You Know That Moment When Your Tech Stack Becomes an M&A Red Flag

 In my experience, Director David, the pressure to show a clean balance sheet for M&A is immense.
 But what about your tech stack?
-I've seen this happen when founders focus only on the physical assets, forgetting that digital infrastructure now drives a huge chunk of perceived value.
-It's a brutal reality.
-Competitors adopting smart-building AI are already commanding a 12-15% premium on lease rates and attracting better acquisition offers.
-You don't want to look outdated when a tech-savvy buyer starts digging into your systems.
+I've seen this happen countless times when founders focus exclusively on the physical assets—the buildings, the land, the leases—forgetting that digital infrastructure now drives a huge chunk of perceived value.
+It's a brutal reality: as of 2026, a clunky, slow, or insecure digital presence is a glaring red flag that can shave millions off your valuation.
+For example, I recently worked with a client whose property management software, built on an aging framework, took over 8 seconds to load tenant dashboards and frequently crashed during peak usage.
+This wasn't just an inconvenience; it was a clear signal of technical debt and future operational headaches to potential buyers during their technical audit.
+They saw a system that would require significant investment just to stabilize, let alone innovate.
+Competitors adopting smart-building AI, predictive maintenance, and seamless tenant experience platforms are already commanding a 12-15% premium on lease rates and attracting better acquisition offers because their tech signifies efficiency, future growth, and a superior tenant experience.
+You simply don't want to look outdated when a tech-savvy buyer starts digging into your systems, uncovering manual processes, siloed data, and a lack of API integration that screams 'legacy' in every line of code.

 Key Takeaway

-An outdated tech stack can silently erode your property portfolio's M&A valuation.
+An outdated tech stack can silently erode your property portfolio's M&A valuation by signaling technical debt and future operational costs to buyers.

 2